sisinflab/warprec/warprec/utils/README.md

 general: {}
 ```

+An important difference to keep in mind is that in the design pipeline, the `models` keyword expects the name of the model, followed by it's hyperparameter.
+These hyperparameter must have a single value, that's because HPO will not be executed.
+The device parameter can also be passed directly.
 Here is a minimal example of a configuration file for a simple design session:

 ```yaml
 reader: